 Plug’n’Play Mode

 By default, Yarn Berry uses Plug’n’Play (PnP), which eliminates the node_modules folder entirely.
 Instead of thousands of nested folders, PnP uses a single .pnp.cjs file that maps imports directly to zip archives in .yarn/cache/.
-Consequently, this approach dramatically speeds up installs and reduces disk usage.
+This approach dramatically speeds up installs and reduces disk usage.
+The main PnP files in your project are:

 However, some packages may not work correctly with PnP, particularly older ones or those that make assumptions about node_modules structure.
 If you encounter compatibility issues, you can switch to the traditional node_modules mode: